-Picture 1 - Grade II Abbey Church of St Michael and all Angels
+Grade II Abbey Church of St Michael and all Angels

-- 1.11 Figure 1 clearly shows the parish has two distinctive parts; to the east the suburban housing developments either side of the A465 and to the west the tranquil parkland setting taking in a section of the former golf club, Belmont House and land associated with Home Farm. - 1.12 A number of our neighbouring parishes are preparing Neighbourhood Development plans, as of September 2015: - Breinton (to the north) submitted plan to Hereford Regulation 16 - Callow & Haywood (to the south) at submission - Clehonger (to the west) have plans for developing a NDP
+- 1.11 Figure 1 clearly shows that the parish has two distinctive parts; to the east the suburban housing developments either side of the A465 and to the west the tranquil parkland setting taking in a section of the former golf club, Belmont House and land associated with Home Farm. - 1.12 A number of our neighbouring parishes are preparing neighbourhood plans, as of September 2015: - Breinton (to the north) submitted plan to Hereford Regulation 16 - Hereford City (to the east) have no plans to date for a NP - Callow & Haywood (to the south) currently working on a draft NP - Clehonger (to the west) no current plans for a developing a NP

-2. Why are we preparing a Neighbourhood Development Plan for Belmont Rural?
+2. Why are we preparing a neighbourhood development plan for Belmont Rural?

-- 2.1 Neighbourhood Development Plans are part of the statutory development planning system.
-Local authorities, such as Herefordshire Council, can produce development plans to promote, guide and control development of houses, businesses, open spaces and other uses of land.
-Parish councils now have the ability to do the same in the form of a neighbourhood plan. - 2.2 Neighbourhood Development Plans, when complete, form part of the development plan for an area.
-They will be used to promote and guide what type of development goes where, and more importantly, will be used to help determine planning applications. - 2.3 In 2012 a Neighbourhood Development Plan Steering Group was established and have had regular meetings to move forward with the NDP.
-Belmont Rural was one of the first parishes in Herefordshire to get formal designation in June 2013, following a 6-week consultation period on the area from May -June 2013.
+- 2.1 Neighbourhood Plans are a new part of the statutory development planning system.
+Just as local authorities, such as Herefordshire, can produce development plans to promote, guide and control development of houses, businesses, open spaces and other uses of land.
+Parish councils now have the ability to do the same in the shape of a neighbourhood plan. - 2.2 Neighbourhood plans, when complete, form part of the statutory development plan for an area.
+They will be used to promote and guide what type of development goes where, and more importantly, will be used to help determine planning applications. - 2.3 In 2012 a Neighbourhood Plan Steering Group was established and have regular meetings to move forward with the NP.
+Belmont Rural was also one of the first parishes to get designated in June 2013, following a 4 week consultation period on the area from May -June 2013.